h15200/notes/dataStructures.md

 1. If deletion target is a leaf node, delete the node, and nullify parent's left or right.. wherever the target was
 2. Target has one child - Target is removed, the parent target link is relinked to the single child of the deletion.
 3. Target has two children - Target is removed, then you have to figure out how to link the two children.

+Removing a node with two Children is the most difficult process out of the three.

+there are two possible methods.

+You can either get the lowest value in the right subtree of the target and replace with target Or
+Get the highest value in the left subtree of the target and replace with target

+Here's an example using the 1st method of finding the replacement node in the right subtree which has the lowest value

+            ```
+                10
+          5                 20
+                         15     30
+                   12
+                      13
+                      ```

+If target is value 10, the root, you must go through the entire subtree that starts with value 20. from there, you'll see that 12 is the lowest.
+Note that the replacement node will at MOST have 1 child.
+If it had two nodes, it wouldn't be the smallest value root 10 becomes root 12 the new root, 12.right is still 20 as before
+We must now delete where 12 was
+12's old parent, 15 will either be null (if 12 was a leaf) or take on 12's child as it's child that used to be 12

+new structure is

+             ```
+             12
+    5                   20
+                    15         30
+                13
+                ```